ActiveRecord Callback Names Should Be Expressive

 end

-Name your callbacks expressively and you'll reap the immediate benefits of more readable code and easier implementation.
-You'll also have a decent indication - the method name - of what the callback was meant to do when you come back to the code in 6 months.
+Give your callbacks expressive names and you'll immediately get more readable code that's easier to extend.
+You'll also leave yourself a helpful clue — the method name itself — about what the callback was meant to do when future-you comes back to this code.

 class Widget < ActiveRecord::Base